-Here are a dozen reasons for hiring a professional, external strategy facilitator, rather than using an internal staff member or Board member to take on the role:
+Away-days are a common part of the overall strategy process adopted by many organisations’ leaders nowadays.
+One key aspect of an away-day is deciding who should facilitate the meeting.
+Below are a dozen reasons for choosing a professional, external strategy facilitator, rather than using an internal staff member or Board member to take on the role:

 2) Wider experience, fresher ideas: A professional facilitator will normally have lots more experience across a wider variety of sectors and situations than an internal facilitator.
 This richer experience will mean he/she can typically spot issues, see connections and ‘join the dots’ faster in discussions than an in internal staff member.
 He/she will also be able to offer ideas, experiences, and perspectives from other sectors and previous assignments to help enrich discussions at a strategy meeting.

-4) Strategy expertise to ensure a well-designed agenda: A professional strategic facilitator will have the dedicated skill and wider experience to relate your strategy meeting to your wider strategy process and plan/design an agenda and programme with you that will work most appropriately.
+4) Strategy expertise to best serve your wider strategic process: A professional ‘strategic’ facilitator will have the dedicated skill and wider experience to relate your strategy meeting to your wider strategy process and plan/design an agenda and programme with you that will work most appropriately.
 This will include knowing about best-practice strategy tools, frameworks and workshop methods to use.
 An optimally designed meeting will ensure you achieve your desired outcomes and objectives for the meeting.

 5) External confidant for senior leaders: An external facilitator can act as a confidential, impartial and independent observer/adviser/confidant for your CEO or Board Chair to help plan and prepare for a strategy meeting.
 Leaders can use the facilitator to share and discuss sensitive issues and broach new ideas and options privately before they are perhaps raised openly with the full team.

-6) Pre-meeting preparation: Much of the success of a strategy meeting depends on pulling together relevant strategic data and carrying out detailed analysis and thinking before the actual day.
-A professional strategy facilitator will have the expertise, time and skill to help advise on and assist individual team members with such pre-work, if needed/useful.
-An internal facilitator is not so likely to have the time (or know-how) to commit to such support. tasks.
+6) Planning advance data and analysis: Much of the success of a strategy meeting depends on pulling together relevant strategic data and carrying out appropriate analysis and thinking before the actual day.
+A professional strategy facilitator will have the expertise (as well as objectivity and flexibility) to help advise on and assist with such pre-work.
+An internal facilitator is not so likely to have the time (or know-how) to provide such support.

 7) Full team participation: By using a professional strategy facilitator every member of the team – including CEO, Chair or other senior executive – can fully participate and engage in the discussions in the meeting.
 None of the team needs to worry about things like thinking of questions to ask, chairing discussions, or taking notes.
 Nobody has their thinking or brainpower distracted!

 9) Lower risk and outcome-focussed: Strategy meetings are expensive events in terms of the cost of senior people being away from their day job, so there’s a serious risk of wasted time if meetings are not run well.
 A professional facilitator can cut this risk right down.
 He/she will have the objectivity, drive and confidence and ‘big-picture’ perspective to ensure a strategy meeting gets through the agenda planned and focuses on achieving the particular goals set.
-He/she won’t let discussions get bogged down, be side-tracked or reach woolly or unsatisfactory outputs.
 In contrast, internal facilitators can typically find it more difficult to keep difficult discussions ‘on track’ and focussed because of the difficulty sometimes of challenging colleagues with whom they work day-to-day.

 10) Output/action documentation: A professional facilitator will provide you with actionable documentation of meeting outcomes – including, typically, a summary of each session.
 His external role will ensure the write-up is factual, objective and balanced.